About

 Education

-I attended Cambrian College of Applied Arts and Technology in Sudbury, Ontario from September 2006 to May 2009 where I received a diploma in Computer Systems Technology.
-I picked this particular institution because of the high rating of the program at the time, and the fact that many of the instructors worked directly for Cisco and Microsoft.
+I attended Cambrian College of Applied Arts and Technology in Sudbury, Ontario from September 2006 to May 2009 where I received a diploma in Computer Systems Technology (CETY).
+I picked this college because of the high rating of the program at the time, and the fact that many of the instructors worked directly for Cisco and Microsoft.
 I also liked Sudbury and Northern Ontario in general, which was an appealing aspect of choosing that institution over others that were closer to home.
+I look back fondly of my time at Cambrian College, I thank all of success to the excellent instructors and resources that I had while I was there.

 Experience

-I mainly support Palo Alto Firewalls, Cisco Devices (Switches/Routers/Firewalls), AWS/Azure and virtually all Microsoft technologies.
+I mainly support Palo Alto firewalls, Cisco devices (switches/routers/firewalls), AWS/Azure and virtually all Microsoft technologies.
 I have a great deal of experience with network design and implementation, and I have successfully deployed and supported complex networking solutions for several companies.

 Publications

 I have released several publications over the last few years, all of which can be found on the Publications page.
 Some of these publications are available for free, and some are available for purchase.
 All publications that I have released are available on Gumroad and Amazon, and those are the only two platforms that I use to release content on.
-If you find any of my publications elsewhere, please contact me.

 Daily Drivers